 So whose rights are more important?
 Neither.
 That’s where the art of communication and compromise comes in.
 When you feel hurt by words that your partner says, look inside rather than blaming them for hurting you.
 Words can hurt, but only if you let them hurt you.
 Ask more questions.
 Try to understand better where your partner’s comments are coming from.
 Stop making a drama of everything.
 Instead, learn better ways to communicate.

-If you feel that your communication doesn't work well when you need to resolve issues in your relationship, and your bond of love is threatened, there are simple do's and don'ts that can help you restore your communication and find true connection again.
+If you feel that your communication doesn't work well when you need to resolve issues in your relationship, and your connection and bond of love is threatened, there are simple do's and don'ts that can help you restore your communication and find true connection again.